 - Observing facility (station or platform): provides measurements/observations from one or more instruments and devices at the same location reporting under the same WIGOS station identifier (WSI);

-- Station set or cluster: is an optional element of the WIGOS Metadata Standard “station/platform cluster” (ID 3-10), that allows the grouping of two or more observing facilities, each with its own WSI, for a defined purpose.
+- Station set or cluster is an optional element of the WIGOS Metadata Standard “station/platform cluster” (ID 3-10), that allows the grouping of two or more observing facilities, each with its own WSI, for a defined purpose.

 The concept of a station cluster as a grouping of observing facilities was introduced to the WIGOS Metadata Standard to address requirements of Members to represent relationships between observing facilities registered under different WSIs.
 It allows, for example, Members to reflect ownership of infrastructure and/or data, programme affiliation, governance, purpose, historical traceability and connections between observing facilities related to representativeness, exposure conditions, or environmental or geographical characteristics (for example, related to the terrain, mountainous conditions).